afmmrahman/afmmrahman/README.md

 I'm an Innovative optimized solution seeker- offering expertise in full software development life cycle - from concept through delivery of next-generation application and customizable solutions.
 Good understanding in advance development methodologies, tools and process contributing to the design and roll-out of software application.
 I am ambitious, adventurous, assiduous, animated and an alliteration advocate.

+Currently I am doing a internship program at Integrify Oy with the Full Stack developer position.

 Skills: JavaScript / React / HTML / CSS / TypeScript / Node.js